Kinshasa School of Public Health

 The Kinshasa School of Public Health (French: École de Santé Publique [ESP] de Kinshasa) is a postgraduate medical school training of the Faculty of Medicine of the University of Kinshasa.
-Specializing in public health education, research, and community service, the school is located in the Lemba commune of Kinshasa.
+It specializes in public health education, research, and community service, and is located in the Lemba commune.
 Established on 28 August 1984, with support from the United States Agency for International Development (USAID) and a consortium of American universities led by Tulane University, the institution was founded to address the country's need for trained public health professionals.

 History

 The establishment of the Kinshasa School of Public Health (ESP) was predicated on the imperative to develop a local cadre of highly trained public health specialists capable of managing health zones, services, and programs throughout the nation.
-Recognizing that traditional community health training required additional specialization, stakeholders prioritized the establishment of a specialized institution to bridge these gaps while adapting to local realities.
-Previously, Congolese public health professionals were trained abroad, but this approach proved insufficient and costly, with programs often misaligned with the country's specific needs.
+After recognizing that traditional community health training required additional specialization, stakeholders prioritized the establishment of a specialized institution to bridge these gaps while adapting to local realities.
+Congolese public health professionals were previously trained abroad, but this approach proved insufficient and costly, with programs often misaligned with the country's specific needs.

-In response, the Kinshasa School of Public Health was formally established on 28 August 1984, within the Faculty of Medicine at the University of Kinshasa (UNIKIN).
+In response, the Kinshasa School of Public Health was officially established on 28 August 1984, within the Faculty of Medicine at the University of Kinshasa (UNIKIN).
 The initiative was underpinned by the United States Agency for International Development (USAID) and a consortium of eminent American academic institutions, led by Tulane University.
-This endeavor coincided with the Republic of Zaire's (now DRC) adoption of the primary health care strategy in 1981, which underscored the indispensable role of a well-trained health workforce.
-The ministerial decree founding the school delineated its mandate as a post-university institution with both national and continental significance, operating within the academic jurisdiction of UNIKIN and under the administrative oversight of the Ministry of Higher and University Education (ESU).
+This endeavor came at a time when the Republic of Zaire (now the Democratic Republic of the Congo) had adopted a primary health care strategy in 1981.
+The ministerial decree that set up the school defined it as a post-university institution with importance at the national and continental levels.
+It also placed the school under UNIKIN's academic system and supervised by the Ministry of Higher and University Education (ESU).

-The school commenced its training programs in the 1986–1987 academic year.
-In addition to degree programs, it conducted research, short-term training, and technical expertise.
-However, the looting and political instability of 1991 led to the suspension of international cooperation, including USAID support.
-Despite these challenges, the school continued to train professionals with residual funds and support from the World Health Organization (WHO), which provided scholarships from 1995 to 1998.
-During this period, ESP maintained collaboration with Tulane University and Belgian institutions such as the Catholic University of Louvain (UCL) and the Free University of Brussels (VUB).
+The school began its training programs in the 1986–1987 academic year.
+Alongside its degree courses, it also carried out research, short-term training, and provided technical support, but the looting and political unrest in 1991 disrupted its work and led to the suspension of international partnerships, including support from USAID.
+However, the school continued to train professionals using remaining funds and assistance from the World Health Organization (WHO), which offered scholarships between 1995 and 1998.
+During this time, it also kept working with partners such as Tulane University and Belgian institutions like the Catholic University of Louvain (UCL) and the Free University of Brussels (VUB).

-In the late 1990s, responding to an appeal from the Ministry of Public Health and a Dutch nongovernmental organization, the school inaugurated a specialized health school program aimed at optimizing resource management for population health.
+In the late 1990s, responding to an appeal from the Ministry of Public Health and a Dutch nongovernmental organization, the school inaugurated a specialized health school program to optimized resource management for population health.
 By the 2004-2005 academic year, the institution had produced thirty-three graduates out of thirty-five regularly enrolled students, including doctors, nurses, and administrators.

 Admission and course programs

-The admission requirements and course programs are tailored to the type of training offered, encompassing both long-term and short-term options.